Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/targets_and_sensitive_sites/README.rst

     #.
 There were two additional target groups that were never weighted:
            #. **rwh_hf:** ISO weekly mean for each high frequency target (e.g. for the "typical" water year)
            #. **rwh_hf_riv:** ISO weekly mean for each high frequency near river target (e.g. for the "typical" water year)
 #.
-The initial weights were set so that all targets weights were propotional to their value,
+The initial weights were set so that all targets weights were proportional to their value,
    that is that the expected value * weight = 1
 #.
 The weights were then adjusted so that single_3 had twice the impact relative to single_1
 #.
 The weights were then normalised so that the total impact of each group was equal regardless of the number of targets
    within the group.
-#. the groups were then manually weighted with a multiplier to adjust the relative impact of each group in accordance
+#.
+The groups were then manually weighted with a multiplier to adjust the relative impact of each group in accordance
    with the hierarchy described above.
 This weight factor was adjusted during the course of the optimisation.
 For more info on the final weighting scheme see the `optimisation readme <../optimisation/README.rst>`_.

 Note that when a target occurred in a dry model cell the modelled value was set to the head value in the cell in the layer